 Null States was released just two days ago (9/19/17), and I read the majority of it in two sittings.
 I had read a few comments saying Infomocracy was slow on plot and action, an opinion I do not share, but I expect some of those same people might say the same thing about the second book.
 Wrong.
 There is plenty of action here, in several different parts of the world, but there are also quieter character moments, as well as discussions of policy, infrastructure, and social mores.
 It's a perfect blend of thought and action, never overlooking the personal repercussions of micro-democracy and Information.

 Roz Kabwe was a high-ranking Information official in Doha, Qatar, with whom Ken worked closely following the election disruptions in the first book.
 At that same time, she was also assigned to various SVAT (Specialized Voter Action Tactics) teams in contested centenals.
-It's about eighteen months later, and Roz is on another such mission in DarFur, a centenal government which had been brought into the micro-democracy fold just prior to the Supermajority vote.
+It's about eighteen months later, and Roz is on another such mission in Kas, a town in DarFur, a centenal government which had been brought into the micro-democracy fold just prior to the third Supermajority vote.
 Information is concerned that DarFur has not been complying with the agreements they made after accepting funds for camera feeds, news compilers and relays, and personal handheld devices.
 The mission is delayed and complicated by the death of DarFur's head of state.
 Was it an accident, or assassination, and does his death intersect with the SVAT investigation?

-Mishima resigned from Information, and Ken left Policy1st, and they now reside in Saigon.
+Mishima had resigned from Information, and Ken left Policy1st, and they now reside in Saigon.
 He works for a very small government named Free2B, although he takes frequent breaks to monetize his election experience on the lecture circuit.
 Mishima is an independent consultant, but does get recruited by Information again to infiltrate Heritage headquarters when it is discovered they may be planning to secede from micro-democracy to become another null state.
 Heritage is under sanctions for election fraud during the previous Supermajority vote.
-Remember, most nation states have been abolished, fractured into multiple centenals of various governments, but null states are those who do not participate in micro-democracy, and many of them don't use Information, although they may have their own versions of similar technologies.
+Remember, most nation states have been superceded by micro-democracy, fractured into multiple centenals of various governments.
+Null states are those who do not participate in micro-democracy, and many of them don't use Information, although they may have their own versions of similar technologies.
 China is one such, but it is only a portion of the former PRC.
 The centenal governments of 1China and 888 hold some areas, and they also control centenals elsewhere.
 Most relevant to this story, 888 holds some centenals in lands adjacent to DarFur.
 Mishima's assignment takes place primarily in Geneva, where Heritage had established its offices in buildings of the former United Nations, but her investigation also takes her into a portion of Switzerland that is a null state.